 If you smoke, it's always a good time to quit.
 Smoking can cause cancer, heart disease, and emphysema.
 Smoking can also cause vascular disease and inhibit circulation.
 This is especially relevant to men who have erectile dysfunction (ED), because proper circulation to all areas of the body, including the genitals, is important to achieve and maintain an erection.
 Men who smoke are about twice as likely to develop ED than nonsmokers.

 The good news is that once you quit smoking, your health starts to improve immediately.
-Your blood pressure decreases, your chance of a heart attack goes down, and your circulation begins to improve within two to 12 weeks.
+Your blood pressure decreases, your chance of a heart attack goes down, and circulation begins to improve within two to 12 weeks.

 Spend more of your time in places that do not permit smoking.